croessner/nauthilus-website/docs/configuration/configuration-file.md

 ## Lua backend
 _Default: nil_

-The Lua backend is described in detail [here](/docs/configuration/lua-support.md).
+The Lua backend is described in detail in the [Lua API](/docs/lua-api/introduction).

 ### lua::features